aliok/sample-user-service-on-rhmap/REVIEW.md

 This application is implemented for a job application.

+It is deployed on RHMAP and publicly available at <https://sampleuserserviceodevegtis-aliok.rhcloud.com>

+Give it a try: <https://sampleuserserviceodevegtis-aliok.rhcloud.com/api/users/tinywolf709>

 # Notes to reviewer

 This web application is just a RESTful endpoint for the given dataset.